 Ensure that the processes are communicated

 Clearly documenting the processes is one step towards building an accountable by design organisation, but it can’t stop there.
 These processes need to be clearly communicated to all employees.
 When first starting this activity, use prominent means like emails, the intranet, communicative flyers around the organisation and even quick meetings to get the word around.
-As people become more and more familiar with the processes, ensure that it is easily accessible, preferably in written form, so that employees can refer to it as and when required.
+As people become more and more familiar with the processes, ensure that it is easily accessible.
+Use a written format so that employees can refer to it as and when required.

 Execution is key